DrPaulBrewer/market-agents/README.md

 Pool is not an EventEmitter of its own.

 Instead, several Pool methods call methods on all agents in the Pool, triggering related Agent events.

+## Isomorphic Javascript

+This code is intended to run on either nodeJS or in browsers.

+### ES5 vs ES6

+Beginning with version 0.16.0, ES6 features are used that may be incompatible with older ES5 browsers.

+Either require  users to use the most modern browsers, nodeJS v6.*, or use a transpiler to produce ES5 code.

+Versions prior to 0.16.0 use mostly ES5 code with a smattering of `Object.assign()`, `const`.

+### Packaging

+CommonJS packaging (`require()`) is used, not ES6 modules.